 “Jesus has become the guarantor of a better covenant.”
 (See Hebrews 7:22)

 This New Covenant–which would come from *gasp* the tribe of Judah and not Levi–were the ancestors of Jesus!
-Jesus’ earthly father, Joseph, came from that particular tribe!
+Mary came from this tribe, as did Jesus’ earthly father, Joseph!

-“But Matt, Joseph didn’t physically create Jesus through his sperm, so how can you say Jesus comes from the tribe of Judah?” an inquisitive person might ask.
+“But Matt, Joseph didn’t physically create Jesus through his sperm, so how can you say Jesus came from the tribe of Judah from his side?” an inquisitive person might ask.

 Oh, my friend, even more importantly, God chose this man to raise the Messiah as a descendant of the tribe of Judah, while temporarily here on His very own creation!
 New, heavenly, godly-begotten blood would bring in the New Covenant!
 (See John 3:16, Hebrews 1:1-3).
 At the Last Supper, Jesus explains this epiphany as He raises His cup, looking into the eyes of each disciple: